nodejs/admin/social-team.md

 If a nomination is objected to, the nominee can be re-nominated or re-self-nominated after 6 months.

+### Removal

+A member of the Social team may be removed on request of any TSC or CommComm member.
+This request can be raised in the same way as listed for raising an [objection](#objection) to a nomination, in the original nomination issue.

 ### Membership Expectations

 The Social Team is expected to adhere to the [Membership Expectations](https://github.com/nodejs/admin/blob/master/MemberExpectations.md) document.